habitissimo/myaas/db/README.md

  * **HOPS_TEMP_DIR**: Path where the application will store temporary data.
     * Default value: `/opt/hops/db/tmp`

-**Warning:** You can replace the MYSQL_DOCKER_IMAGE by a custom one, but the code makes some asumptions on how to launch the database image, mariadb image requires the following environment variables to be passed to work: MYSQL_ROOT_PASSWORD, MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE.
+**Warning:** You can replace the `MYSQL_DOCKER_IMAGE` by a custom one, but the code makes some asumptions on how to launch the database image, `habitissimo/myaas-mysql` image requires the following environment variables to be passed to work: `MYSQL_ROOT_PASSWORD`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE`.

 Your image should be able to accept this environment variables (even if it will not use them) and shold not require aditional ones.
-The easiest way to customize the database settings is to create a derivate from library/mariadb:latest.
+The easiest way to customize the database settings is to create a derivate from habitissimo/myaas-mysql:10.1.